wjpoom/SPEC/README.md

 </p>

 ## :memo: TODO
-- [ ] Release the demo of our data synthesize pipeline
+- [ ] Release the code of our data synthesize pipeline
-- [ ] Release the data of SPEC benchmark
+- [ ] Release the testing set of SPEC benchmark
 - [ ] Release the evaluation code of SPEC